Silices/Java/README.md

 # Java
-Contains all my Java code
+Contains all my Java code, written in the course of my "Informatics 2" and "Basics of Digital Media" modules.